danielchatfield/node-newline/readme.md

 // Detects the line ending used in the string source and returns "CR", "LF" or "CRLF" newline.detect(source);

-var newSource = newline.set(source, "LF"); // Sets the source to the specified line endings
+// Sets the source to the specified line endings var newSource = newline.set(source, "LF");
 ```

+## Testing

+If you want to contribute then you can run the testsuite by running `npm test`.

+## License

+Artistic 2.0 (see LICENSE for more details)